course-details-portlet

 Further on evaluation

-Mandatory activties: Approved assignment(s) and / or test(s) of a written and / or oral nature must be completed, as well as compulsory attendance at selected parts and an introductory session.
+Compulsory assignments: Approved assignment(s) and/or test(s) of a written and/or oral nature must be completed in accordance with the subject description.
+Mandatory attendance at selected parts and introductory session.

 Specific conditions